 Ethernet and coax cables will need to be run to each applicable device.
 The Ethernet cable needs to be attached to devices that require a network connection - like home automation controllers, touch screens, or door stations.
 However, thermostats and lighting can use their existing wires.
 Coax cable needs to be attached to a TV or other device that requires this cable type.

 Some devices don’t require wiring at all and instead operate on a wireless connection - such as automated locks and motion sensors.
-If running speaker wires isn’t an option, wireless speakers can also be used.

 Our final thoughts